AndreasMadsen/cahier/README.md

 Note: in the future this function may cache so only non-compiled or updated files will compiled.

-### leaflet.watch()
+### cahier.watch()

-When executed leaflet will check the file stat for any modification and determin if the file should be recompiled or just read from cached.
+When executed cahier will check the file stat for any modification and determin if the file should be recompiled or just read from cached.
 This affect performance, but is highly useful in development.

-### leaflet.memory(size)
+### cahier.memory(size)

-Highly used files will be cached in a memory buffer, the total buffer size do approximately match the given `size` argument, but since `leaflet` is stream based, the compiled and compressed size can not be preknown with absolute certainty.
+Highly used files will be cached in a memory buffer, the total buffer size do approximately match the given `size` argument, but since `cahier` is stream based, the compiled and compressed size can not be preknown with absolute certainty.

 The `size` argument can be `Infinity` a number defining the size in bytes, or a simple string